jrestful/server/core/README.md

 `org.jrestful.business.support.GenericService` and `org.jrestful.business.support.GenericServiceImpl` are an interface and an abstract class for your services.

-### For your controllers
+### For your API

-`org.jrestful.web.controllers.support.GenericController` and `org.jrestful.web.controllers.rest.support.GenericRestController` are abstract classes for your controllers and REST controllers.
+`org.jrestful.web.controllers.support.GenericController` and `org.jrestful.web.controllers.rest.support.GenericApi` are abstract classes for your controllers and API.

 `org.jrestful.web.hateoas.RestResource`, `org.jrestful.web.hateoas.RestResources` and `org.jrestful.web.hateoas.PagedRestResources` help you responding to REST requests with HATEOAS over HAL.